jippi/masto-guide/docs/guide/use-your-own-domain.md

 !!! note "This configuration will redirect all usernames on `@__ALIAS_DOMAIN__` to your Mastodon account `__USER_NAME__@__USER_DOMAIN__`"

-Add the following to your `firebase.json` file
+Add the following to your `firebase.json` file.

 ```json
 {